Find out about CAAT Thailand Drone Registration

 You can find a list of documents required by CAAT and some frequently asked questions about NBTC Thailand drone registration below.
 The most important requirement is to have a drone insurance policy covering at least THB 1 million in third-party liability insurance.
 You can get your drone insurance policy online through us, just view our drone insurance plans to get started.

-If you aren’t using our Thailand drone registration service then you can do your CAAT registration by yourself online at: https://uav.caat.or.th/
+But if you aren’t using our Thailand drone registration service then you can do your CAAT registration by yourself online at: https://uav.caat.or.th/

 The good news is that if you aren’t currently in Thailand the CAAT Thailand drone registration can be done remotely before your arrival.
 Though it can take up to 2 weeks for CAAT to process your registration.